Administrative Regulation on Uniform Complaint Procedure

 Email: mcadamsd@sfusd.edu

-The Compliance Officers may assign another employee to investigate the complaint.
-The Compliance Officers shall promptly notify the complainant if another employee is designated to investigate the complaint.
+The Compliance Officer who receives a complaint may assign another compliance officer to investigate and resolve the complaint.
+The Compliance Officers shall promptly notify the complainant and respondent if another compliance officer is assigned to the complaint.

-The Superintendent or designee shall ensure that employees designated to investigate complaints receive training and are knowledgeable about the laws and programs which they are assigned to investigate.
-Training provided to such designated employees shall include current state and federal laws and regulations governing the program, applicable processes for investigating complaints, including those involving alleged discrimination, applicable standards for reaching decisions on complaints, and appropriate corrective measures.
-Designated employees shall have access to the Compliance Officer and the attorneys in the Legal Office.
+The Superintendent or designee shall ensure that employees designated to investigate and resolve complaints receive training and are knowledgeable about the laws and programs at issue in the complaints to which they are assigned.
+Training provided to such employees shall include current state and federal laws and regulations governing the program; applicable processes for investigating and resolving complaints, including those alleging unlawful discrimination, harassment, intimidation, or bullying’ applicable standards for reaching decisions on complaints; and appropriate corrective measures.
+Assigned employees may have access to legal counsel as determined by the Superintendent or designee.

-The Compliance Officer or, if necessary, any appropriate administrator shall determine whether interim measures are necessary during and pending the results of an investigation.
-If interim measures are determined to be necessary, the Compliance Officer or the administrator shall consult with the Superintendent, the Superintendent's designee, or, if appropriate, the site principal to implement, if possible, one or more of the interim measures.
-The interim measures may remain in place until the Compliance Officer determines that they are no longer necessary or until the District issues its final written Investigation Report , whichever occurs first.
+The Compliance Officer or, if necessary, any appropriate administrator shall determine whether interim measures are necessary during an investigation and while the result is pending.
+If interim measures are determined to be necessary, the Compliance Officer or the administrator shall consult with the Superintendent, the Superintendent's designee, or, if appropriate, the site principal to implement one or more of the interim measures.
+The interim measures shall remain in place until the Compliance Officer determines that they are no longer necessary or until the District issues its final written decision, whichever occurs first.

 All individuals who file a complaint in compliance with the District’s UCP policy are protected from retaliation.
 (Education code 234.1, 5 CCR 462.1.)
 Retaliation is an act of discrimination, coercion, intimidation or threat against a person for the purpose of interfering with the exercise of a protected right, such as making a complaint, testifying, assisting, or participating in an investigation in any matter.